aalmanzaui1/prisma-eks-app/README.md

 What issues can you identify in the given site?
 What types of improvements would you suggest?

 When the start command is executed the frontend app shown an error 404 not found, this is because the names of the applications are wrong, I need to modified the extension to js.
-I found that routes on nextjs
+I found in the documentation: (https://nextjs.org/docs/basic-features/pages)

+that the routes are based on the files with extensions .js, .jsx, .ts, or .tsx allocated in the pages directory

 # Table of Contents